Who was the first one to discover beneficial effects of DHEA on egg and embryo quality?

 So did her doctors get mad at her for taking the initiative?
 Not at all, they published a case study in the Fertility and Sterility Journal (one of the best journals in the field) and a series of DHEA-related papers afterwards.
 Many more case studies followed and millions of women hope to benefit from this discovery.

-Dear Dr. Barad, dear Dr. Gleicher: I love to read your publications, and I am amazed each time I read them with how far we’ve come in our understanding of women’s eggs in only one decade’s time!
+Dear Dr. Barad, dear Dr. Gleicher: I love to read your publications, and I am amazed each time at how far we’ve come in our understanding of women’s eggs in only one decade’s time!

 Next time I will write more about their recent work.
-Please feel free to come back.
+See you soon.